 Amapas and Conchas Chinas are the most exclusive areas of Puerto Vallarta.
 Here, high in the hills, you will find incredible properties and luxury apartment buildings overlooking the ocean.

 If you are visiting Mexico for the first time, you might also enjoy reviewing these travel tips.
-Have a wonderful time exploring!
+Until next time, safe travels, and enjoy Mexico!